isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-concrete-pool-deck/index.md

 Every gallon of this specialized product offers you coverage of 100 to `125 square feet.

 Since it comes pre-made, it spares you the hassles of messy pre-mixing.
 Hence, the Swim patio and deck paint represent a simple way to rejuvenate your concrete pool deck on a budget - aim to achieve an excellent painting process.
+Pros:
-Pros: - Olympic quality performance - A versatile choice for both new and old decks - Tradition of excellence
+- Olympic quality performance
+- A versatile choice for both new and old decks
+- Tradition of excellence

+Cons:
-Cons: - None
+- None

-> See Also: > Refinishing your Deck

 ###  [2.
 Insl-X WR-10XX semi-gloss pool paint](https://www.amazon.com/dp/B000NW136U/?tag=p-policy-20)